Juniper/yams/README.md

 - **Temporary Files**: The server creates temporary kubeconfig files for SSH tunneled clusters.
 These are automatically cleaned up on shutdown
 - **Credential Storage**: Avoid storing sensitive credentials in cluster configuration files.
 Use environment variables or secure credential stores when possible

-### Performance Optimization

-- Use a production ASGI server like Gunicorn
-- Add caching for frequently accessed resources
-- Implement connection pooling for database connections
-- Monitor server performance and resource usage

 ## Requirements

 See `requirements.txt` for the complete list of dependencies.
 Key requirements include: